 At Horbury Primary, we understand the ever-increasing role that technology plays in everyday life, therefore it is vital that our children are presented with the wide ranging skills and applications of Computing.
 They learn to apply skills in word processing, data handling and graphics.
 These skills are used to enhance work produced in other areas of the curriculum.
 We also have a large computer suite.

-All classrooms have an interactive whiteboard.
-We have two laptop trolleys with 20 laptops on each.
-In addition to this we have a class set of iPads.
+The school is equipped with up-to-date computing equipment.
 The school is linked to a computer network and to the Internet, which has a ‘fire wall’ to ensure relevant access and protection.
 We take issues of e-safety very seriously at Horbury Primary School, for further information please visit our designated e-safety page.

 What will children be learning?